 - Apply lemon juice to the same areas.
-This baking soda-lemon combo is a powerful cleaning agent that’s popularly used as an all-around cleaner for the household and even for the body.
+This baking soda-lemon combo is a powerful cleaning agent that’s popularly used as an all-around cleaner for the household.

 - Scrub the tread again with your nylon-bristled scrubber, letting the baking soda work its magic on the painted areas.